djangofan/groovy-jmx-windows/README.md

 JMX Configuration on Java
 ==================
-To enable JMX on a Oracle Java JVM, pass it these parameters:
+To enable JMX on a Oracle Java JVM, pass it these parameters.
+The default JMX(RMI) port is 1099 but I use 9999 here so it doesn't conflict with another JVM RMI port on my system.

     -Dcom.sun.management.jmxremote.port=9999
     -Dcom.sun.management.jmxremote.authenticate=false